abdulsalam01/finanxier-app/READMe.md

 1. Create a database called `finanxier-app` on PostgreSQL.
 2. Set up PostgreSQL connection credentials to `postgres` as both the username and password.
+3. Make sure you're already set the `config/manager/app.yaml` with your database configuration.
-3. Run `redis-server` on your local machine.
+4. Run `redis-server` on your local machine.
-4. Execute the command: `make run-http`.
+5. Execute the command: `make run-http`.
-5. You're done!
+6. You're done!

 ## Database Schema